 - 3 tablespoons extra virgin olive oil

-- 1 tablespoon apple cider vinegar or a citrus vinegar
+- 1 tablespoon apple cider or red wine vinegar

 - Salt and pepper to taste